 Satisfactory Academic Progress (SAP) Policy

 Academic progress of aid recipients is reviewed annually at the end of each spring semester.
 After the review, students who do not meet the minimum SAP requirements will be ineligible for financial aid and placed on financial aid suspension.
+Students who request summer aid and appear to be in danger of failing SAP prior to the annual review will be subject to a “hold” on summer aid disbursement until their SAP status can be confirmed.

 AP is measured in the following three ways: